HudaFawzi/hudafawzi.github.io/README.md

 # 📚 Bookshelf App

 Bookshelf is a modern Android app that lets you explore, search, and manage a collection of books using data from the Google Books API.
-With a clean and intuitive interface built using Jetpack Compose, the app makes it easy to browse detailed book information, read previews, and keep track of your favorite reads.
+With a clean and intuitive interface built using Jetpack Compose, the app makes it easy to browse detailed book information, read previews, and keep track of your reads — **even when you’re offline**.

 ---